flypy/flypy/docs/source/fusion.rst

     4. This is regular inlining with stack variable sharing combined with value specialization

+Note further that the inlining with stack variable sharing is a special case of deduplicated inlining with value specialization, this time on the consumer token.
+This means the last case really means inlining the generator once, and subsequently value-specializing both the producer and consumer tokens.

 Of course, we must be careful with specialization.
 In practice it is likely that the number of consumer sites is only one, but multiple producer sites